Redundancy Avoidance Policy

 Aberystwyth University is committed to ensuring continuity of employment for employees and strives to avoid compulsory redundancies wherever possible.
 It also recognises that the Trades Unions are opposed to compulsory redundancies and in agreeing this policy they do so to support the avoidance mechanism contained herein.

-2.2 The university will seek to minimise compulsory redundancies wherever practicable by means of the following measures which can be applied in the particular circumstances:
+The University will seek to minimise compulsory redundancies wherever practicable by means of the following measures which can be applied in the particular circumstances:

 N.B. the above list is not exclusive or exhaustive

-3.1 The Head of Department or Institute Director (HoD/ID) will need to draft a proposal which must also outline any measures already implemented to mitigate the potential consequences of the proposal with specific reference to Section 2.2 above.
+The Head of Department or Faculty PVC will need to draft a proposal which must also outline any measures already implemented to mitigate the potential consequences of the proposal with specific reference to Section 2.2 above.
 Prior to submitting these proposals, the manager should consult with the Director of Human Resources or nominee who will advise on the potential staffing implications of the draft proposal.

-(i) As a result of institutional/departmental re-structuring, or a change in strategy and focus;
+- As a result of faculty/departmental re-structuring, or a change in strategy and focus;

-(iii) Where work of a particular type ceases or diminishes resulting in a reduction in the number of posts within a specific group, area or institute/service department;
+- Where work of a particular type ceases or diminishes resulting in a reduction in the number of posts within a specific group, area or faculty/service department;

-3.4 Where potential changes are being proposed to a service or function which may have significant implications for the staffing structure of an Institute/Professional Service department, a proposal containing an equality impact assessment of the affected staff in addition to business plan (See Form contained at Appendix 1) must be considered in the first instance by members of the University Executive Group.
-The HoD/ID may be required to present their proposals in person to members of the Executive Group.
+- Where potential changes are being proposed to a service or function which may have significant implications for the staffing structure of an Faculty/Professional Service department, a proposal containing an equality impact assessment of the affected staff in addition to business plan (See Form contained at Appendix 1) must be considered in the first instance by members of the University Executive Group.
+The Head of Department/Faculty PVC may be required to present their proposals in person to members of the Executive Group.

 The Redundancy Committee will notify the Human Resources Department of their decision to accept or reject the proposal in principle and where the need to change or reduce posts is identified, the following process(es) will be followed as appropriate in the particular circumstances:-

-4.2 The Redundancy Avoidance Policy (https://www.aber.ac.uk/en/hr/policy-and-procedure/redundancy-avoidance/ .
-Where employees have not been slotted or appointed to a post under the Matching and Slotting Process, employees will be notified that they are ‘at risk’ and placed on the redeployment register.
+- The Matching and Slotting Process: Where employees have not been slotted or appointed to a post under the Matching and Slotting Process, employees will be notified that they are ‘at risk’ and placed on the redeployment register.
 Employees will remain on the register until they are redeployed to another post in accordance with the Redeployment Process or up to the expiry of their redundancy notice period.

-4.3 Redeployment process (see https://www.aber.ac.uk/en/media/departmental/humanresources/Redeployment-Policy-and-Procedure-Final.pdf).
-Employees will remain on the register until they are redeployed to another post or up to the expiry of their redundancy notice period.
+- Redeployment process: Employees will remain on the register until they are redeployed to another post or up to the expiry of their redundancy notice period.

 N.B.
 The Redundancy Avoidance Policy and the Redeployment Policy and procedure will operate simultaneously.

-5.1 Collective Consultation (where 20 or more redundancies are proposed)
+Collective Consultation (where 20 or more redundancies are proposed).

 - Avoiding dismissals;